yiisoft/yii2/docs/guide-zh-CN/runtime-routing.md

 The above configuration will allow the [[yii\web\UrlManager|URL manager]] to recognize requested URLs and also create URLs with `.html` as their suffix.

-> 提示：You may set `/` as the URL suffix so that the URLs all end with a slash.
+> Tip: You may set `/` as the URL suffix so that the URLs all end with a slash.

-> 注意：When you configure a URL suffix, if a requested URL does not have the suffix, it will be considered as an unrecognized URL.
+> Note: When you configure a URL suffix, if a requested URL does not have the suffix, it will be considered as an unrecognized URL.
 This is a recommended practice for SEO (search engine optimization).

 Sometimes you may want to use different suffixes for different URLs.
 This can be achieved by configuring the